Current Study — HE040648

 Got ADHD and a smartphone?

 Let's talk about screen time.
-We are looking for participants to share their stories.
+We are looking for participants to write short fictional stories based on prompts we provide.”

 Exploring how people with ADHD navigate their online and offline lives.